polirritmico/polirritmico.github.io/_posts/2024-11-08-Neovim-Init_EN.md

         └── settings.lua
 ```

-And for neovim to “read” the `mappings.lua` and `settings.lua` files we use the
+And for neovim to "read" the `mappings.lua` and `settings.lua` files we use the
 `require` function inside our `init.lua`:

 ```lua